Mik-el/How-to-develop-and-backport-for-Android-2.1-in-2020/README.md

 # Required Downloads and Android Studio configuration
 1) DOWNLOAD OLD SDKs: Click the "Android SDK Version" icon, find the entry for the old Android version you want to target and download the corresponding SDK (in 2020 the oldest SDK you can download is 2.1);
-2) DOWNLOAD EMULATOR:
+2) DOWNLOAD A.S.
+EMULATORS:
    * Click on the AVD Manager icon
    * Create Virtual Device
    * configure settings (usually old android devices don't have a resolution that exceed 480x800)
    * click "Next"
-   * in the "x86 images" you can find emulators up to Android 2.3 (api 10), while in the "other images" section you can find emulators up to Android 2.0 (api 5)
+   * in the "x86 images" section, you can find emulators up to Android 2.3 (api 10).
+If you absolutely need an x86 emulator image that is older than api 10, ask on the internet if someone can share their older emulator images (hurry up before someone unistalls it!);
+   * in the "other images" section, you can find emulators up to Android 2.0 (api 5)
    * download and install the emulator you need;
-3) If you absolutely need an x86 emulator image from A.S. that is older than api 10, ask on the internet if someone can share the older emulator (hurry before someone unistall it!);
+3) I PRESERVED emulator images for api 7, 8 and 9.
+(I don't remember if they're arm or x86).
+You can download them [here][SDKsdownload]
-4) DOWNLOAD ALTERNATIVE EMULATOR: unfortunately Genymotion and other software houses that develop emualtors just allow to download new emualtors nowdays.
+4) DOWNLOAD ALTERNATIVE EMULATOR: unfortunately Genymotion and other software houses that develop emulators just allow to download new emualtors nowdays.
 Anyway you can try to download some old emulator for the web.
-If youre developing for android 2.3.4 and up I advice you to use the Youwave emulator ([link][youwave]), it works great on Windows!
+If you're developing for android 2.3.4 and up I advice you to use the Youwave emulator, it works great on Windows!
+Here's the original [download][youwave].
+I also preserved it, it's included in my previous download (step 3).

 # If you want to start a NEW Project using my template
 5) If you're making a NEW project and you want to skip the steps of the next paragraph, you can download my customized "Clean Retro Project" template from this repository.
 Otherwise continue to the next paragraph;